croz-ltd/nrich/nrich-encrypt-spring-boot-starter/README.md

 ```

-### Using the library
+### Using the module

-There are two ways of using the library, one is defining all the methods for encryption/decryption inside a properties file and the other is using the annotations.
+There are two ways of using the module, one is defining all the methods for encryption/decryption inside a properties file and the other is using the annotations.

 #### Using property file